Home

 When you are preparing your dog sketches, the eyes and the nose are the most noticeable characteristics so be careful that you place them in the right place.
 This isn’t that difficult.
 It is a matter of close observation and practice.

 As I have said throughout this art website, you must let your eye guide your hand.
 Everyone can see.
 The trick is simply to let your hand record what you see, whether you are learning how to draw dogs, or for that matter, anything you draw.

 With practice, you’ll quickly become confident because it is naturally within us all.
 There is no mystery here.
-You see it...you draw it.
+You see it ... you draw it.

 Dog Drawings

 The dog drawing above was done in charcoal.
-Color was added with pastels and with white chalk.
+Color was added with pastels and with white pastel chalk.
 The original image measures 14” x 16 inches.

-I intermingled charcoal, pastel, and white chalk throughout.
+I intermingled charcoal, pastel, and white pastel chalk throughout.
 Pastel and charcoal were often layered.
 The white around the dog’s nose, the white highlights in the eyes, and the white in the body are the natural paper showing through.

 Note that the dog's hair changes direction to coincide with the underlying bone structure of the head.